How to buy the best TV

 Our research has found that most people won't spend more than £750 on a TV.

-So why pay more?
 TVs from around £800 will have better technology and a sharper design, often with metal finishes and thinner bezels.
-Better motion processing is a hallmark of premium TVs, which means they will often produce smoother pictures, while cheaper models can sometimes judder. £800 may sound like a lot, but many of the TVs that are out of your budget at launch will drop in price significantly in the months after launch.
+Better motion processing is a hallmark of premium TVs, which means they will often produce smoother pictures, while cheaper models can sometimes judder. £800 may sound like a lot, but many of the TVs that are out of your budget at launch will drop in price significantly in the months following.

 Chinese manufacturer Hisense may one day be on par with Samsung and LG in terms of brand recognition, but it's not quite there yet.
 Despite not being a household name, its TVs undercut rivals while offering similar specs and stylish designs, making them an attractive prospect for anyone looking for a high-end TV without a matching price.

 TVs with curved screens started to emerge a few years ago, first on high-end premium TVs but gradually filtering down to more affordable models.
 But they have recently fallen out of favour and now only Samsung includes them in its line-ups.